MrBenA/DataModelingPostgres/README.md

 ## Project overview
 Sparkify offers a music streaming service through desktop and hand-held devices.<br>
-To enable Sparkify to analyse data collected though their music streaming applications, Sparkify wish to establish<br>
-a relational analytical database to gain insight from the songs played by their user-base.
+To enable Sparkify to analyse data collected though their music streaming applications, Sparkify wish to establish a relational analytical database to gain insight from the songs played by their user-base.

 ### Repository

-#### To run project...
+#### Files to run project...
 - [ *data* ] Directory structure with song and log file data, as JSON format.
 - [ *create_tables.py* ] (Python 3 script): Creates sparkify database and necessary database tables.
 - [ *etl.py* ] (Python 3 script): Main data processing script; Song and log file Extract, Transform and Load functions.